emn178/jscrypto/docs/architecture.md

 Core APIs are `Uint8Array`-first.
 String encodings, CryptoJS adapters, and OpenSSL-compatible packaging belong in helper or format packages.

-## Compatibility
+## Package Surface

-Compatibility with online-tools should be provided through packages such as:

-- `@jscrypto/classic`

-The public npm surface is currently two packages:
+The public npm surface is currently two packages plus one opt-in subpath:

 - `@jscrypto/core`: framework contracts and shared helpers.
-- `@jscrypto/classic`: online-tools-compatible classic ciphers, modes, paddings, KDFs, and formats.
+- `@jscrypto/classic`: classic ciphers, modes, paddings, KDFs, and formats with CryptoJS-compatible outputs where compatibility is intentional.
 - `@jscrypto/classic/hashes`: opt-in CryptoJS-compatible hash components for KDF/passphrase use.

 Inside `@jscrypto/classic`, code remains split by concern under `src/ciphers`, `src/modes`, `src/paddings`, `src/kdfs`, `src/formats`, `src/hashes`, and `src/preset`.
 Concrete hashes are deliberately excluded from the main classic entry and browser bundle; consumers opt in through the hashes subpath and call `registerClassicHashes(registry)`.